Do insurance companies cover felons and convicts?

 - Whether you were convicted of a felony.
 This post discusses a person’s ability to obtain life insurance after they have been convicted of a felony.
 If you have only been charged with a felony, or you have been convicted of a misdemeanor, this post may not answer your questions.
 Contact the Boonswang Law Firm and we will be happy to discuss your specific situation.

-- Whether the person was incarcerated.
+- Whether you were incarcerated.
 Incarceration is a traumatic experience in and of itself, so it inherently takes a toll on a person’s mental and emotional well-being.
 Aside from the psychological trauma that incarceration can have on a person, it can have physical impacts on people as well.
 While in prison, people are at a higher risk of contracting diseases that can then lead to untimely deaths down the road.
 Additionally, drug use is sometimes associated with incarceration and may also lead to premature death.
 Whether you were incarcerated for your crimes, how long you were incarcerated, and how long ago you served your time are all very important information to insurance companies.

 - The nature of your crime.
 The nature and charge of your conviction is important for two (2) reasons.
 First, insurance companies use the nature of your crime to determine how risky your behavior has been in the past.
 If you have been convicted of murder, rape, drug trafficking, kidnapping, child molestation, and/or conspiracy to commit any of those crimes, you will likely be barred from obtaining life insurance.
 Second, life insurance companies want to know the nature of your criminal conviction because some convictions have higher recidivism rates than others.
 Essentially, the company will use this information to determine how likely it is that you will return to prison for another felony conviction.